Add Jealousy, Jealousy by Olivia Rodrigo to your playlist - NOW!

 • A generation that is more connected and more lonely than ever before.

-And yet... this isn’t a guilt trip.
+And yet, this book isn’t a guilt trip.
 It’s not about blaming parents or kids.
-It’s about seeing clearly what’s changed, and reclaiming what childhood could be.
-None of us who are adults know what it like to grow up in this digital age, how inescapable it is, and
+It’s about seeing clearly what’s changed, and reclaiming the elements of childhood that positively impact development.
+None of us who are adults know what it like to grow up in this digital age, how inescapable it is, and the pressure that comes as a result.

 He offers four key “norms” he believes we need to rebuild.